olemathias/techonline-servers/doc/readme.md

      IN      NS      ns1.zone-XXX.techo.no.

 ; name servers - A records
 ns1.zone-XXX.techo.no.
-IN      A       10.128.10.2 ;
+IN      A       10.128.10.2 ; Your server
 ```
-ns1.zone-XXX.techo.no. is your nameserver, so the server you are working on.
+- ns1.zone-XXX.techo.no. is the nameserver, so the server you are working on.
+- `1 ; Serial` is the zone serial and is used to detect if the zone is changed.
+Increment this number by one when changes are done.

-## 3.7 Extra tasks (optinal)
+## 3.7 Extra tasks (optional)
 1. Try to create a reverse zone for the assigned subnet. (in-addr.arpa)
 2. Make DHCP automaticly create DNS records for it's clients.
 (Dynamic DNS)
 3. Feel free to create more zones.

 # TODO notes
-- editor (nano guide)
 - tcpdump
 - dhcp authoritative option
 - recursor and authoritative on the same IP/server: why not.